mui/material-ui/CONTRIBUTING.md

 - The code is formatted (run `yarn prettier`).
 - The code is linted (run `yarn lint`).
 - If API documentation is being changed in the source, `yarn docs:api` was run.
-- If prop types were changed, the TypeScript declarations were updated.
+- If props were added or prop types were changed, the TypeScript declarations were updated.
 - If TypeScript declarations were changed, `yarn typescript` passed.
 - If demos were changed, make sure `yarn docs:typescript:formatted` does not introduce changes.
   See [About TypeScript demos](#about-typescript-demos).